Raelr/Scrapyard-Cpp/README.md

 ## Current State:

 Scrapyard-C is currently in the extreme infant stages of development.
-Currently the focus has been on finding a build system which is simple to understand and provides the tools to build the project efficiently.
-The current choice for build system is [Premake](https://github.com/premake/premake-core).
+A suitable build system has been chosen ([{Premake](https://github.com/premake/premake-core)), and now the focus has moved to basic window management and cross-platform support.
+Scrapyard can now compile on both Windows and Mac (Windows requires the use of Visual Studio to work!).
+The focus now is to try and slowly integrate the windowing system on both platforms.
+Once both are done, the focus will shift toward Vulkan.

 ## Build Guide

 ### MACOSX

-Currently Scrapyard-C is only available on MacOSX.
+Currently Scrapyard-C is compilable on both MacOSX and Windows.
 There are two method for building the project - the manual method and the automated method.

 #### Manual